microsoft/pxt-arcadeshield/reference/bitmaps/bitmap/clone.md

 # clone

-Copy an bitmap to make another just like it.
+Copy a bitmap to make another just like it.

 ```sig
 bitmap.create(0, 0).clone()